nevalang/website/content/docs/directives/index.md

 ## `#autoports`

-tells the compiler that inports for this component are not defined in nevalang source code but instead must be derived from it's type-argument which is the structure.
+Tells the compiler that inports for this component are not defined in nevalang source code but instead must be derived from it's type-argument which is the structure.
 Inports will correspond to structure fields.